MicrosoftDocs/win32/desktop-src/WMP/external-onviewchange-event.md

 ---
 title: External.OnViewChange Event
 description: Note This topic describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The OnViewChange event occurs when the view changes in Windows Media Player. ms.assetid: 'aa1378ad-8b84-4592-85c5-5e284be05ea6'
+The OnViewChange event occurs when the view changes in Windows Media Player. ms.assetid: aa1378ad-8b84-4592-85c5-5e284be05ea6
+keywords:
-keywords: ["External.OnViewChange Event Windows Media Player"]
+- External.OnViewChange Event Windows Media Player
 topic_type:
 - apiref
 api_name: